-The simplest chia seeds water recipe is adding 1 tablespoon chia seeds to 1 cup water.
+The simplest chia seeds water recipe is adding 1 tablespoon of chia seeds to 1 cup of water.
 Give it a good stir and then sit for about 10-20 minutes, the seeds will gel up.

-I like to remind you again to start off gradually if you’ve not gotten used to consuming much fibre or concentrated fibre.
+I like to remind you again to start gradually if you’ve not gotten used to consuming much fibre or concentrated fibre.

 Use the 1 tablespoon seeds to 1 cup water ratio as a guideline.
 You can increase the amount of water or reduce chia seeds to a level you’re comfortable with.
 In addition, if you like a runny texture, more water is needed.

-You may want to infuse water with fresh fruits and herbs including berries, citruses, and melons, and mint leaves, lemongrass or rosemary.
+You may want to infuse water with fresh fruits and herbs including berries, citruses, melons, mint leaves, lemongrass or rosemary.
 This will give you a naturally flavoured drink and together with chia seeds, you’ll gain much from this healthy drink.